Scottish Police Services Authority – Information Communications Technology

+However, since the formation of Police Scotland in 2013, many of SPSA's functions were integrated into the national police force.
+This included key ICT responsibilities, with Police Scotland now managing digital infrastructure and projects related to police services.
+In 2018 Police Scotland has also published a 10-year digital transformation plan, which focuses on upgrading its technology infrastructure, enhancing mobile capabilities, improving data integration, and increasing cyber resilience.

 Projects Undertaken

 The Scottish Intelligence Database (SID)

 The Scottish Intelligence Database was designed by an external supplier, ABM United Kingdom Limited, under the supervision of a team from SPIS, headed by Detective Superintendent Ian McCandlish, seconded from Strathclyde Police.
 In respect of his involvement with the SID Project, Det Supt McCandlish was a contributor to the Bichard Inquiry (concerning the 2002 murders of Holly Wells and Jessica Chapman by Ian Huntley, in particular the concerns that case raised regarding how a person with Huntley's police record and background could have been approved to work in proximity to children).

 Automatic Number Plate Recognition (ANPR2)

 The ANPR2 Project is an ongoing SPSA-ICT project, concerning the provision of automated number plate recognition (ANPR) technologies to the Scottish Police Service.
 Notable/controversial aspects of the technologies employed in the project include the collection of information via hidden cameras, concealed in cats eyes in the road.